mlz-ictrl/nicos/nicos_ess/loki/gui/inbox.md

 ## TODO
-- Associate QTable and model.
-Investigate
+- Add cut and copy in model.
+- Bulk update.
+- Handle hidden columns.
+- Update headers title from combobox.
+- load and save.
+- generate script from model.

 - For simultaneous what to do and what values to use.
 - Remove trailing rows but keep rows in between.
 - In simultaneous mode, use DO_SANS and use the time from SANS.
   - Warning if different times in SANS and TRANS.
 Or Gray out.
   - Use SANS times always and just do DO_SANS

+- Script factory.
+(Different ticket)

 ## DONE
 - pass data to save_csv method rather than QTableWidget.